scalable-mind/conventions/codestyles/c/index.md

 #### 2. API Modules
 If the module is designed around some data structure ("class"), then the module is considered as an API for this particular data structure.
 We'll call this *API module*.

 API modules may define and implement some methods for creating/deleting objects they designed for.
 These methods should be called as `init` and `del` respectively.
-We will define an API module called `MyDataModule` whose methods perform actions on the `MyData` structure.
+We will define an API module called `MyDataApi` whose methods perform actions on the `MyData` structure.

 > :page_facing_up: `./my_data.h`:
 ```c